nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/jsf-ui-how-to-index/how-to-customize-the-login-page.md

     -
         author: Gildas Lefevre
         date: '2014-11-05 15:24'
-        message: >-
-            NXDOC-363: Split the page in two, a beginner page and an advanced one
+        message: 'NXDOC-363: Split the page in two, a beginner page and an advanced one'
         version: '34'
     -
         author: Gildas Lefevre